-The College's athletic program offers men's soccer, men's basketball and baseball, women's basketball, women's volleyball, women's softball, women's soccer, and co-ed golf.
+The College's athletic program offers men's soccer, men's basketball, baseball, lacrosse, track and field, women's basketball, women's volleyball, women's softball, women's soccer, and co-ed golf.
 The College is a member of the competitive Garden State Athletic Conference (GSAC) and Region XIX of the National Junior College Athletic Association (NJCAA).
 Participation is based on academic standing and athletic ability.
-The Office of the Dean of Student Life is located in the Campus Center Building, Cranford campus.
+The Office of the Dean of College Life is located in the Campus Center Building, Cranford campus.
 Union County College's intercollegiate athletic colors are red, white and black.
 The College mascot is the owl.
 Admission to home contests is free.